shobitgg/AWS-DEVSECOPS-EKS-ECR-SAST-DAST-HADOLINT-CHECKOV-GIT-SECRETS_RASP-ANCHORE/README.md

 # Personal project on DevSecOps pipeline setup in AWS

-##m below architecture has all the tools used for this project .
+## Below architecture has all the tools used for this project .
 I am are going to build the below CI/CD Pipeline in AWS by using AWS native developer tools such as AWS CodePipeline, AWS CodeBuild.

 ![](./images/AWS_DEVSECOPS_1.png)